wagneralvarenga/ahorra-phonegap/plugins/cordova-plugin-contacts/README.md

+---
+title: Contacts
+description: Manage the contacts on the device.
+---
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file